MicrosoftDocs/xamarin-docs/docs/ios/platform/extensions.md

 ---
-title: "iOS Extensions"
+title: "iOS Extensions in Xamarin.iOS"
-description: "Introduced in iOS 8, Extensions are widgets that are presented by iOS in standard  contexts, such as within the Notification Center, when the user requests a custom keyboard, or when they are photo editing.
-All Extensions are installed in conjunction with a Container app and are activated from a particular Extension Point in a Host app." ms.prod: xamarin ms.assetid: 3DEB3D43-3E4A-4099-8331-93C1E7A77095 ms.technology: xamarin-ios
+description: "This document describes extensions, which are widgets presented by iOS in standard context such as within the Notification Center.
+It discusses how to create an extension and communicate with it from the parent app." ms.prod: xamarin ms.assetid: 3DEB3D43-3E4A-4099-8331-93C1E7A77095 ms.technology: xamarin-ios